josh-collinsworth/joco-sveltekit/src/routes/blog/posts/introducing-svelte-comparing-with-react-vue.md

 ### Props and component communication

-I won't go much into this here, but I appreciate the flexibility that's baked into Svelte.
-This is evident in the way it allows you to pass data and props between components.
+I appreciate the flexibility that's baked into Svelte.
+This is evident in the way it allows you to pass data and events between components.

 If you like the way React handles things, you can pass methods to your child components, and keep the one-way flow intact.

-If you like the way Vue does it, you can [emit ("dispatch") events from child components](https://svelte.dev/tutorial/component-events) and listen for them on the parent.
+If you like Vue's `$emit`, you can [dispatch custom events](https://svelte.dev/tutorial/component-events) from child components and listen for them on the parent.

-As mentioned above, you can also `bind` props, to enable two-way data flow, or just have both components subscribed to the same Svelte store--or even mix and match.
+As mentioned above, you can also `bind` props to enable two-way data flow, or just have both components subscribed to the same Svelte store--or even mix and match.
 The choice is yours.

-In any of the above cases, however, you'll let Svelte know that a component expects a prop just by declaring one with `export`:
+---

+To create a prop in a Svelte component, you simply create a variable using the `export` keyword:

 ```svelte
 <script>